Cstannahill/job-market-analyzer/README.md

 # Job Market Analyzer

-This repository contains a small set of Node.js Lambda functions and a React frontend used to analyze job postings and extract skills.
+This repository contains a small set of Node.js Lambda functions (in `lambda/`) and a React frontend used to analyze job postings and extract skills.
 The project is organized to be friendly for CI/CD and production packaging.

-# Job Market Analyzer

-This repository contains a small set of Node.js Lambda functions and a React frontend used to analyze job postings and extract skills.
-The project is organized to be friendly for CI/CD and production packaging.

 ## Key components

-- `lambda-functions/` - One or more AWS Lambda function folders.
+- `lambda/` - One or more AWS Lambda function folders.
 Each contains a TypeScript source tree that builds to `dist/` and packaging scripts.
 - `frontend/` - React + Vite frontend (TypeScript + Tailwind + shadcn components).
 - `zip.js` - Root-level packaging script that zips up a target lambda folder into `lambda.zip` using `archiver` installed at the repository root.
 Designed to avoid installing `archiver` in every lambda folder.